Unreal-Unicorn/Detele-Cashe-And-Start-Server/README.md

 To make work you will have to complete the following:

 Change '*Drive*' to the drive that your file is in.
-For example C
+For example, C

 Change The '*Root*' to the directory that your sever file is in, for example, Users\Unreal_Unicorn\Documents\JET